Title 37: Patents, Trademarks, and Copyrights

 (3) To inquire into the bases, reasons, mental processes, analyses, or conclusions of that Office employee in performing the function.

-(4) In exceptional circumstances, the General Counsel may waive these limitations pursuant to §205.3 of this part.
+(c) In exceptional circumstances, the General Counsel may waive the limitations set forth in paragraph (b) of this section pursuant to §205.3.